 Easy to sew

 Fabric can be quilted to ByAnnie's Soft and Stable™ or just sewn around the edges of the pieces — no need to quilt every 2 to 4" as with batting

 Soft and comfortable

 Piece measures 36" x 58" x .175" thick

 100% polyester foam

-Black polyester fabric on both sides of the foam
+Black polyester fabric on both sides of charcoal foam

 I am often complimented on the professional appearance of my bags and purses.
 Though I'd love to say that they look good because I'm such an excellent seamstress, I really can't take all the credit.
 Using the proper tools and supplies makes all the difference between a project that looks store-bought and professional versus one that looks homemade.